EmmaAli1604/EmmaAli1604/README.md

 ## Hello there! 👋 My name is Emma Jimenez.
 I am currently studying the degree of Computer Science in the Faculty of Science from National Autonomous University of Mexico 🌮🌵.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my own website and learniong about web development and web design.
-- 🌱 I’m currently learning react, java and django.
+- 🌱 I’m currently learning html, css, javascript, jquery, react, java and django.

 **My Reseach Interest**: